avinoamhenig/flickr-portfolio-site/README.md

 ### Description

-This is a photography portfolio site that pulls sets and photos from a Flickr user using the Flickr API. **It's still in development and not ready for production use.**
+This is a photography portfolio site that pulls sets and photos from Flickr. **It's still in development and not ready for production use.**

 ### Setup

 Copy `config.json.sample` and name it `config.json`.
 This is the config file.
 Populate it with the appropriate values for your site.
-Any properties in the `dev` object will override the default config properties when the `--dev` build option is specified.
+The `default` configuration object is used by default.
+You can create your own custom configuration objects (see sample `dev` object for an example) that will override the default options.
+You can build using different configuration objects with the `--config=configObjectName` option.

 The web server's document root should point to the `build/` directory within the project.

 ### Build

-The build script compiles and processes all the files and puts them in the `build/` directory.
-It uses Node JS and Grunt.
-Once you have node installed run `npm install -g grunt-cli` to install the grunt command line interface.
+The build script compiles and processes all the files and places the result in the `build` directory.
+It relies on Node JS and Grunt.

-From the root directory of the project run `grunt build` to build the site.
+Once you have Node and the Grunt CLI installed you can run `grunt build` from the root directory of the project.

 Run `grunt dev` to build a non-minified or concatanated version.
 It also sets up a watch task to automatically build whenever a file is modified.

-The `--dev` option builds using the dev config options.
+The optional `--config` option builds using custom configuration objects to override the default options.

-##### Cache-busting

-The build script prepends a string to the beginning of css and javascript files that corresponds to the date modified.
-This ensures that new versions of the file are not loaded from the browser's cache.
-This also enables you to set very long expires headers for those files in order to improve load time.

-##### Flickr API Javascript Wrapper
+##### Flickr API Angular Javascript Wrapper

-The `scripts/flickr.js` file could be used independantly as a javascript helper/wrapper for the the Flickr API.
+The `scripts/flickr.js` file could be used independantly as an angular module for using the Flickr API.